reivosar/iron-wall-network/README.md

-Here is the detailed version of the README with updated explanations for the event processing flow:
+Here is the updated version of the README for the `Iron Wall Network` repository with detailed event processing and related explanations:

 ---